Seed Libraries Guide (How to Get Free Seeds!)

 Hey all!
 Real Farmer Jeff here.

-I recently learned from one of my followers (shoutout Alyssa!) that you can sometimes find free seeds at local libraries.
+In 2025, I learned from one of my followers (shoutout Alyssa!) that you can often find free seeds at local public libraries.

 A seed library is a community resource, often located in public libraries, that offers free seeds to the public.
 Users “borrow” seeds, grow plants, and optionally return seeds from their harvest to keep the collection going.

-• Promote Sustainability & Food Security: Encourages home gardening and access to fresh produce.
+• Promote Sustainability and Food Security: Encourages home gardening and access to fresh produce.

 • Preserve Biodiversity: Focus on heirloom and open-pollinated varieties.